-How is Communication an Important Skill for Public Relations professional?
+How is Communication an Important Skill for Public Relations Professionals?

-Public Relation Specialists are responsible for organizing press conferences to reach out to all the media outlets in one go.
-These conferences are interaction ground for the clients as well as the media to build contacts and a good image.
+Public Relations Specialists are responsible for organizing press conferences to reach out to all the media outlets in one go.
+These conferences are interaction grounds for the clients as well as the media to build contacts and a good image.
 Public Relation Specialists are therefore trained to appropriately interact with the media and project a great picture.
 Some tips for prospective PRs in media training:

 - Always be prepared with your key message and keep it short

 - Prepare yourself for the onslaught of questions from reporters

 - Try not to avoid answering the media person but dodge them with a great articulate response

 - Never lie, instead curtly refuse to answer the question

 How do you become a Public Relations Specialists or Public Relations, Professional?